 Blue Emergency Phones

-Blue Emergency Phones are located at strategic locations throughout campus and may be activated by simply pushing a button.
+Blue Emergency Phones are located outside the Nebraska Union on city campus and outside the East Campus Student Union.
+These may be activated by simply pushing a button.
 This will connect you with UNL Police Department dispatch in the event you are reporting a crime.
-Locations of emergency phones closest to you can be found at maps.unl.edu and selecting the emergency phone filter
+Locations of the emergency phones can be found at maps.unl.edu and selecting the emergency phone filter.

 University Police can be texted to 69050, key word UNLPD.
 To provide the best information in the quickest manner, it is recommended to make reports by phone, but texting is available particularly for those instances where noise or circumstances would dictate text reporting.